 NB:Accurate information is essential.
-A Government marriage certificate can be obtained from 1920.
+Government marriage certificates Ireland can be obtained from 1920.

 Please fill out this form as accurately as possible.
 All certs must be registered to apply on line.
 Any additional copies of certs ordered at time of first sale will have a charge of €35.

 Please note that the information offered on this website is merely a guideline and relates to some of the legal requirements for a valid marriage in this State.
 Furthermore, if you decide to marry through a religious ceremony then you need to discuss the religious requirements with the Priest/Celebrant of your marriage.
 At the time of research this information is true and relevant however, should you notice any updates / errors or omissions, please let us know!

 If one party to a marriage has a birth cert outside of Ireland they will need the longform from their country.
 If it is not in english, it will need to be translated.
 It will also need an apostille stamp from their respective country.
 If one party to the marriage has been married previously they will also need their decree absolute divorce papers.